 Go back into a More-Economic Status after the Move

 After achieving your goal of moving to another state without or with very little money, your mood will feel a little dampen when you discover that you still have to face your toughest challenge.

-Moving without money or job is a great challenge on its own, but there are also few sudden tasks to handle before you can then congratulate yourself for your victory.
+Moving without money or a job is a great challenge on its own, but there are also few sudden tasks to handle before you can then congratulate yourself on your victory.

 Find Work Immediately

 Regardless of the amount of money you’ve saved in getting ready for your move, you will discover that money drains quickly from your checking account if you are without a source of income.

 They all add up to something.
 One of the essential keys to having a successful move to another city is to secure a job immediately.

 Unless you’ve accepted an offer, job hunting must be what you spend your entire day doing.
 If you can take the risk of relocating to another city without a job, there is no way you will be able to wait until you get the right job.